All Episodes

 Wow.

-Because the, well, seriously, none of the stories that I read about this identified the national origin of these illegal immigrants that were apprehended at the various nuclear plants.
+Well, seriously, none of the stories that I read about this identified the national origin of these illegal immigrants that were apprehended at the various nuclear plants.

-There aren't that many.
+There aren't that many of them.

 We have some.

-But most of these are nuclear weapons plants, nuclear facility or plants that make parts of, for eventual assembly in nuclear equipment.
+But most of these are nuclear weapons plants, nuclear facility or plants that make parts for eventual assembly in nuclear equipment.

 Joe, thanks much.

-If from in Atlanta, you're next on the EIB Network.
+If from in Atlanta, you're next on the EIB network.

 Hi.

-I'm no broadcast professional, so you've got to excuse me, you know.
+Hey, Rush, I'm no broadcast professional, so you've got to excuse me, you know.

 That's all right.